-RELIABILITY OF POWER PLANT FACILITIES: RESEARCH OF METAL AGEING PROCESSES AND PROPERTIES DEGRADATION DUE TO THE IMPACT OF OPERATIONAL FACTORS
+RELIABILITY OF POWER PLANT FACILITIES: RESEARCH OF METAL AGING PROCESSES AND DEGRADATION OF PROPERTIES DUE TO THE IMPACT OF OPERATIONAL FACTORS

-The Laboratory carries out research related to the investigation of the processes of ageing of metal alloys that are used as the constructional elements of power plants and to solve issues of their service life and aging control.
-Applying mechanical tests, X-ray Diffraction (XRD) and elemental composition analysis, as well as optic and scanning electron microscopy, structural and property changes of steel and non-ferrous metal alloys were studied.
+The Laboratory carries out research aimed at the investigation of processes of ageing of steel and special alloys that are used as the constructional elements for power plants and to study patterns of aging processes, solve issues regarding control of these processes and service life.
+Applying mechanical tests, X-ray Diffraction (XRD) and elemental composition analysis, as well as optic and scanning electron microscopy, structural and property changes of steel and non-ferrous metal alloys are studied.
 Experimental and numerical methods are used to predict operational reliability taking into account material ageing processes and other operational factors.
-The implementation of this work is focussed on the investigation of the fundamental physical and chemical phenomena affecting structure and properties of metals.
-In this research direction researchers of the Laboratory participate in long-term scientific research and experimental development programs: Scientific research of safety important processes taking place in nuclear and thermal nuclear facilities (task 9) and Research of processes of nuclear power plant operation decommissioning and nuclear waste and spent nuclear fuel management and radiation impact analysis (Task 5).
+The implementation of this work focuses on the investigation of the fundamental physical and chemical phenomena affecting structure and properties of metals.
+In this research direction, researchers of the Laboratory participate in long-term institutional scientific research and experimental development programs: Scientific research of safety important processes taking place in nuclear and thermal nuclear facilities (Task 9) and Research of processes of nuclear power plant operation decommissioning, nuclear waste and spent nuclear fuel management and radiation impact analysis (Task 5).

 DEVELOPMENT AND RESEARCH OF MULTIFUNCTIONAL MATERIALS AND COMPOSITES

-Researchers of the Laboratory provide accredited services; perform material testing and assessment of their quality in accordance with the LST EN ISO/IEC 17025 standard.
-As a result of successful collaboration with commercial enterprises, the Laboratory carries out research and gives advises on guarantee for quality of products.
-After acquiring the methodology thermal conductivity identification for pipes set by the guarded end method in accordance with the LST EN 253 and LST EN ISO 8497 standards, the accreditation field of the laboratory was expanded.
+Researchers of the Laboratory provide accredited Laboratory services; perform material testing and assessment of their quality (the Laboratory complies with the requirements of LST EN ISO/IEC 17025).
+As a result of successful collaboration with economic entities, the Laboratory carries out research and provides consults on the quality issues of product manufacturing.

-Laboratory is accredited to carry out tests of:
+Laboratory is accredited to carry out tests on:

 • plastic pipes,